ankitpatel-akp4/animoto/README.md

 # animoto.coom clone
 ### about
-This is a group project exicuted in 4 days during contruct week of Masai unit 3 web20.
+This group project was executed in 4 days during the construct week of Masai unit 3 web20.